Immune globulin subcutaneous (Injection)

 - Do not use the medicine if it has changed color or has flecks (particles) floating in it.
 Do not heat up or shake the medicine.

-- Keep a treatment diary or logbook that contains information about each injection, such as time, date, dose, and any reactions.
+- Keep a treatment diary or logbook to record details about each injection, such as time, date, dose, lot number, and reactions.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.